LeetLLM

 Capstone: Image Damage ClassifierCapstone: Document QA

-You have built four products: a late-delivery warning model, a product ranker, a warehouse demand forecast, and a damaged-package photo classifier.
-Each uses different metrics, but each relies on the same operational discipline: immutable data evidence, validated candidates, controlled promotion, monitoring, and rollback.
+Four products now need the same operational discipline: a late-delivery warning model, a product ranker, a warehouse demand forecast, and a damaged-package photo classifier.
+Each uses different metrics, but each relies on immutable data evidence, validated candidates, controlled promotion, monitoring, and rollback.

 Define the Shared Release Tuple